ammar-tanwar/bloglearnbay/posts/you-could-be-a-pro-in-data-science-by-self-assisting.md

 ---
 title: You could be a pro in Data Science by Self Assisting
+stitle: "You could be a pro in Data Science by Self Assisting"
+publish: "Published on"
 desc: "Get good at stats, math and machine learning.
 Take online data course.
 Learn to code.
 Computer science, development and a language..."
 slug: home